CentralConcept/go-eventsourcing-pgx/README.md

 # go-eventsourcing-pgx

-This project is a Go-based event sourcing library using PostgreSQL with the `pgx` driver.
+This project is a Go-based event sourcing integration for [hallgren/eventsourcing](https://github.com/hallgren/eventsourcing) using PostgreSQL with the `pgx` driver.
+It provides an event store and a snapshot store implementation for the `eventsourcing` package.
+Also included is a migration tool to create the necessary tables in the database and a logging package for logging pgx and migration errors.

 ## Table of Contents